DemocracyEarth/community./Academy.md

 **Why must the platform be open source?**

 Open source describes software with source code that anyone can freely inspect or use.
 Another property of open source is that anyone is able to contribute code, so it is a truly open and transparent process of creation.
 For Democracy Earth, the open source ethos extends beyond code, carrying into decision-making too.
-For example, topics concerning the platform are regularly debated on the Democracy Earth Github [repository](code.democracy.earth).
+For example, topics concerning the platform are regularly debated on the Democracy Earth Github [repository](code.democracy.earth)--> (Link´s broken).
 Even our white paper The Social Smart Contract was created in open source, with contributors adding to it from around the world.

 **Why a “social media feel”?**